Yousef-Emadi/ASPdotNET_Film_Archive_API/README.md

 # ASPdotNET_Film_Archive_API
-Web app and web API MVC with CRUD ops using C# on ASP.NET Core
+Web app and web API MVC with CRUD ops using C# on ASP.NET Core Designed and developed by: Yousef Emadi, Jerome Olivier, Anthony Zampino
 <br/>
 For setup and running the application: <br/>
 - Extract the files for back-end part (ZOE_IPD25-ver4.zip)